nour-habib/toxic-comments-public/README.md

 <h2> Approach </h2>

 This project studies the performance of multiple Neural Network models (LSTM, RNN, GRU, CNN, FCN) on multi-label classification.
 The RNN based neural networks (LSTM, RNN, GRU) are compared using bi-directional and uni- directional models.
 Each neural network is trained and compared with and without word level GloVe embeddings.
-Additionally, we also implement a naive bayes classifier to determine if statistical classification methods are still viable today in a field slowly being overtaken by machine learning.
+Additionally, we also implement a Naive Bayes classifier to determine if statistical classification methods are still viable today in a field slowly being overtaken by machine learning.
 Our approaches are detailed below.

 <h3> Multi-Label Classification </h3>